STAMP-project/dspot/README.md

         use the number of available CPU processors (given number of processors is ignored). (default: 0)

+  [--full-classpath <full-classpath>]
+        [optional] specify the classpath of the project.
+If this option is used, DSpot won't use an AutomaticBuilder (e.g. Maven) to clean, compile and get the classpath of the project.
+Please ensure that your project is in a good shape, i.e. clean and correctly compiled, sources and test sources.

   [-e|--example]
         run the example of DSpot and leave